Kham

 Marriage

 Most young men and women are in free love.
 Parents and friends generally do not interfere.
 The way of courtship is exposed or obscure, which varies from person to place.
-For example, in Daocheng county, before a Tibetan man and a woman are engaged, they usually have to ask the living Buddha to divine and gossip to see if they are compatible with the Chinese zodiac sign before they can decide their marriage.
+For example, in Daocheng County, before a Tibetan man and a woman are engaged, they usually have to ask the living Buddha to divine and gossip to see if they are compatible with the Chinese zodiac sign before they can decide on their marriage.
 After the engagement, they exchanged financial gifts and khatas.
 During the wedding ceremony, the traditional wedding ceremony was held, and the scene was very lively.

 Funeral